 boosted promoted posts have a 20% image/word ratio like Facebook does?
 Or will ‘Insta Celebrities’ be classified as a person or a business?
 Surely someone like Kim Kardashian, who flogs everything from weight-loss tea to sunglasses, is classified as a business?
 And how does a business go about upgrading their current ‘person’ page to a ‘business’ page?
 I hope they don’t have to create a new account from scratch and risk losing their existing followers?

 For a preview of what the new business accounts are going to look like, check out The Iconic’s Insta account, and for more info about the roll-out of the Instagram upgrades, check out Instagram’s own blog article on the topic.

-If you’d like help managing your Instagram page, devising a strong strategy for your Insta or would love to know more info about this ‘post boosting’ business, give me a call on 0413 844 190.
+If you’d like help managing your Instagram page, devising a strong strategy for your Insta or would love to know more info about this ‘post boosting’ business, contact us today.